-The information must follow the "Detailed guidance for the request for authorisation of a medicinal product for human use to the competent authorities, notification of substantial amendments and declaration of the end of the trial," as applicable, published by the European Commission.
-The guide is available on the Commission web site at http://eudract.emea.europa.eu/.
+Where relevant, the information must follow the "Detailed guidance for the request for authorisation of a medicinal product for human use to the competent authorities, notification of substantial amendments and declaration of the end of the trial" (CT-1) issued by the European Commission.
 The extent of the information depends on the stage of the investigation.
 When a clinical trial moves from one phase to another, the sponsor may be required to provide more information.

-If the data on the investigational medicinal product have been submitted to the National Agency for Medicines as an appendix to a previous trial notification, or if the product has marketing authorisation in Finland, only supplementary information on the trial need be appended to the trial notification (simplified IMPD).
-Examples of the information which needs to be provided are shown in Table 1.
+If the data on the investigational medicinal product have been submitted to Fimea as an appendix to a previous trial notification, or if the product has marketing authorisation in Finland, only supplementary information on the trial need be appended to the trial notification (simplified IMPD).
+Examples of the information which needs to be provided are shown in Tables 1 and 2.

 Table 1.

-D1 ( 1/

-Pharmaceutical/ Preclinical safety Clinical data

-chemical and data

-biological data

-The IMP has a MA in any EU

-Member State and is used in the

-study

-• within the conditions

-of the SPC SPC SPC SPC

-• outside the

-conditions of the SPC CDC 37 37

-conditions of the SPC SPC Yes Yes

-(if appropriate) (if

-The drug substance is appropriate)

-manufactured in a different

-process or by a manufacturer

-other than the MAH of the IMP S+P+A SPC SPC

-(see below)

-The IMP is blinded P+A SPC SPC

-Another pharmaceutical form r+A SPC SFC

-or strength of an IMP that has

-has an MA in any EU Member

-State and the sponsor of the trial is DA Var Vaa

-the MAH P+A Yes Yes

-The IMP has no MA in any EU

-Member State but the drug

-substance is authorised in a

-Member State and the IMP:

-• is supplied by the

-same manufacturer P+A Yes Yes

-• is supplied by

-another manufacturer S+P+A Yes Yes

-Documents concerning the IMP ~ 12 122 200 200

-have been submitted to the NAM

-as an appendix to a previous

-clinical trial notification and no

-new data is available No No No

-110 110 110

-New data available New data New data New data

-Placebo data P+A No No
+Supplementary IMPD documentation

+Types of previous assessment Quality data Non-clinical data Clinical data The IMP has an MA in any EU Member State or ICH country and is used in the trial • within the conditions of the SPC SPC outside the conditions of the SPC SPC If appropriate If appropriate after modification (e.g. blinding) P + A SPC SPC Another pharmaceutical form or strength of the IMP has an MA in any EU Member State or ICH country and IMP is supplied by the MA holder.
+SPC + P + A Yes Yes IMP has no MA in any EU Member State or ICH country but the active substance is part of a medicinal product with an MA in an EU Member State and • is supplied by the same manufacturer SPC + P + A Yes Yes • is supplied by another manufacturer SPC + S + P + A Yes Yes The IMP is subject to a previous CTA and authorised in the Member State concerned and has not been modified, and No new data available since the latest amendment to the CTA Reference to previous submission New data is available since the last amendment to the CTA New data New data New data Is used under different conditions If appropriate If appropriate If appropriate